JordanDotPy/BiasNewsDetector/README.md

 ## User Manual
 ### How to Self-Host the Web Tool
-You must have Docker installed on your device in order to host the tool.
-Run `docker compose up` to build and run the web server on your device.
+You must have Docker installed on your device in order to host the web server.
+Run `docker compose up` to setup the environment and run the web server on your device.
 The server will run at http://localhost:8000.

 ### How to Use the Web Tool
 1. User submits a news article URL to the submission box.